 Defining OCR Patient Access Guidelines

-In the September issue of the Journal of AHIMA, some of my colleagues and I authored an article outlining the Office for Civil Rights’ (OCR) patient access guidelines.
+In the September issue of the Journal of AHIMA, some of my colleagues and I authored an article outlining the Office for Civil Rights’ (OCR) guidelines for patient access to health information.
 Providing individuals and their designated personal representatives easy access to their health information is prescribed by the HIPAA Privacy Rule, and is one of the OCR’s most important mandates.
 While the OCR’s guidance did not change HIPAA regulations, it is recommended procedure for audits.

 The OCR is developing further clarifications and guidance to clear up challenges and confusion surrounding their frequently asked questions (FAQs) published in early 2016.
 During AHIMA’s 14th Annual Hill Day and Leadership Symposium, Deven McGraw, deputy director of the OCR, stated the initial clarification published on the OCR website still contained gray areas, stemming from the OCR’s desire to give patients more access to their health information, while promoting more engagement with health outcomes.

-Patient requests for health information vs. third party requests
+Patient requests for access to health information vs. third party requests

-One area of confusion is the difference between a patient’s right to request health information and third party Release of Information (ROI) requests requiring the patient’s signed authorization.
+One area of confusion is the difference between a patient’s right to access health information and third-party Release of Information (ROI) requests requiring the patient’s signed authorization.

 Covered Entities (CEs), however, can require patients and their personal representatives to submit their requests for copies of PHI in writing, though they may not require patients and personal representatives to come onsite to their facility to request in person, nor can CEs require patients to submit their requests via web portal or through the mail.
 CEs can also require patients and their personal representatives to complete a designated form when requesting health information, “provided use of the form does not create a barrier to or unreasonably delay” patient access to PHI.
 Additionally, it is not recommended for providers to ask patients for a description of purpose regarding the information requested; while it is not prohibited to ask, denying access based on the answer is prohibited.